dsdolzhenko/dolzhenko.me/src/home.md

 I love reading other people's blogs, you can find my favourites on the [blogroll](/blogroll) page.

-The site has a [colophon](/colophon) page if you're interested how it's built.
+The site has a [colophon](/colophon) page if you're interested to know how it's built.